wcj365/jay_DATA606/cleanse_data/README.md

 # Cleansed Datasets

-This folder contains preprocessed cleased datasets from the original datasets.
+This folder contains preprocessed cleansed datasets from the original datasets and can be used as training/test datasets for your machine leanring.